 Teen Week is a high-energy camp featuring crazy wide games, late-night activities, relevant discussions and campfires, along with all of the great activities and excitement of Discovery Camp!

-You will have opportunity to enjoy all of our classic camp activities like horseback riding, swimming, archery, crafts, zip-line, high ropes, initiative course, rock wall climbing and more!
-Discovery Camp offers trail or level riding programs, optional barn & tack care, and optional horse science classes.
+You will have the opportunity to enjoy all of our classic camp activities like horseback riding, swimming, archery, crafts, high ropes, initiative course, rock wall climbing and more!
 Create lasting friendships over crazy theme meals & outdoor cookouts.
 Campers will participate in daily devotionals and interactive campfire time where they will learn about various topics from the Bible.